 Exploring the natural beauty of South Carolina?
 No journey would be complete without sprucing up your itinerary with the best things to do in Hilton Head.

 At 12 miles long and 5 miles wide, Hilton Head Island is an entrancing nook.
 It’s packed to the brim with beautiful beaches and bike trails that are just waiting for you to explore.
 From the idyllic historic district to the natural wonders of Pinckney Island National Wildlife Refuge, the top tourist attractions in Hilton Head Island offer something for everyone.
-(That is if you’re not distracted on your South Carolina trip by Hilton Head’s championship golf courses!)
+(That is, if you’re not distracted on your South Carolina trip by Hilton Head’s championship golf courses!)

 Wondering what to do in Hilton Head?
 Start planning your trip with this guide to the best places to visit in Hilton Head Island, SC.

-Best places to visit in Hilton Head, SC
+Must-see places to visit in Hilton Head, SC

 Coligny Beach Park